priyanshul-govil/COBIAS/README.md

 # COBIAS

-This repository contains the dataset, metric, and evaluation data and results presented in "COBIAS: Leveraging Context for Bias Assessment" submitted to TheWebConf 2024.
-This repository will be updated with additional details post acceptance of our manuscript.
+This repository contains the dataset, metric, and evaluation data and results presented in "COBIAS: Leveraging Context for Bias Assessment" submitted to ARR Feb 2024 cycle.
+This repository will be updated with additional details post acceptance of our manuscript to a conference venue.

 ## Directory Structure